dbashford/mimosa-ember-test/README.md

 The path, relative to `watch.javascriptDir` where this ember app's test assets live
 #####apps.testAppFactory `string`
 The path, relative to `testLocation`, where a file exporting a function capable of generating a test-ready version of this ember app is located
+#####apps.javascriptPaths `array of strings`
+The paths, relative to the root of the project, of any additional javascript files that need to be included in the test runner.
+#####apps.stylesheetPaths `array of strings`
+The paths, relative to the root of the project, of any additional stylesheets that need to be included in the test runner.
 #####apps.requireConfig `object or function`
 The configuration used by require.js in your tests for this app.
 By default this does not need to be provided. `ember-test` will derive this from your project.
 To see what it derives, look at `.mimosa/emberTest/test-variables.js`.
 If an object is provided, it will be used instead of the derived config.
 If a function is provided, that function will be called and provided the derived config.
 This gives you a chance to just tweak a few properties if that is all that is needed.
 #####bowerTestAssets `boolean`